Request More Info

 • Small Class Sizes: 20:1 student-teacher ratio.

 • Flexible Scheduling: Welding lab takes only 5 hours per day, 4 days a week (75% of your training time); the other day is spent in class.
-With morning, afternoon and evening welding courses available, you can work while you train.
+With morning, afternoon, evening, weekend and overnight welding courses available, you can work while you train.

 • Industry Standard Equipment: Train on the same kinds of equipment you could use when you get a job, such as welding machines, plasma and track cutters, and bench grinders.